Looking for the Top Things To Do in New York City?

 Description of How to Get Free Tickets to a Live TV Program By Marcieinmommyland

-One of the coolest things to do in New York City is attend a live TV taping!
+One of the coolest things to do in New York City is attending live TV taping!
 You can find tickets to Live with Kelly and Ryan, the Tonight Show with Jimmy Fallon, The View, Good Morning America, Saturday Night Live, and more.

 My husband and I scored free tickets to Late Night with Seth Meyers on our last trip to NYC.
 It’s easy to apply for tickets online.
 We showed up a few hours before the taping and learned how to be good audience members.